niess/calzone/docs/source/index.rst

 ----

-CalZone is a `Geant4`_ Python wrapper for simulating the energy depositions by high energy particles in a calorimeter.
-The interface strives to be simple, relying on :external:py:mod:`numpy`.
-That is, :py:func:`Primary
-<calzone.primaries>` particles are :py:meth:`injected <calzone.Simulation.run>`
-into the simulation :py:class:`volume <calzone.Geometry>` as a :external:py:class:`numpy.ndarray`, and a :external:py:class:`numpy.ndarray` of
-energy deposits is returned.
-The Monte Carlo :doc:`geometry <geometry>` is encoded as a :external:py:class:`dict` structure, which can be defined through configuration files, e.g. using `JSON`_ or `TOML`_ formats.
+CalZone is a `Geant4`_ Python wrapper for simulating the energy deposition by high-energy particles in a calorimeter.
+The interface has been designed with simplicity in mind. :py:func:`Primary <calzone.primaries>` particles are :py:meth:`injected <calzone.Simulation.run>` into the simulation :py:class:`volume <calzone.Geometry>` as a :external:py:class:`numpy.ndarray`, and a :external:py:class:`numpy.ndarray` of energy deposits is returned.
+The Monte Carlo :doc:`geometry <geometry>` is encoded in a Python :external:py:class:`dict`, which can be loaded from configuration files, e.g. using `JSON`_ or `TOML`_ formats.

 Documentation
 -------------